iamngoni/vamboai/README.md

 ## Contributing

-Contributions to the Dart Promise library are welcome.
+Contributions to the VamboAI library are welcome.
 Please feel free to fork the repository, make your changes, and submit a pull request.

 ## License